ERA-2022/PerSeO/README.md

 Enter the path file 1: C:\Users\ESTACION\Documents\GitHub\PSO_for_hybrids_and_antennas\results\b2466c28-8fe8-4b71-af6c-fd435b6e5418\files\datosS11_0_1.csv
 Enter the path file 2: C:\Users\ESTACION\Documents\GitHub\PSO_for_hybrids_and_antennas\results\b2466c28-8fe8-4b71-af6c-fd435b6e5418\files\datosS11_2_1.csv
 ```
-Next, it will request the save path; however, if you press Intro with this field empty, the save path will be ../results/comparison graphics/
+Next, you'll be asked to define the saving path.
+By default, if you press 'Enter' without providing a path, the graphic will be saved in the default path: ../results/comparison graphics/

-* Example with specific save path
+* Example with a specific save path
 ```
 Note: if you press Intro without adding nothing path, this will save in ../results/comparison graphics/ by default Enter the save path: C:\Users\ESTACION\Documents\Jaime\Comparaciones